RichardKelley/dendron/docs/1_tutorial_seq.md

 !!! tip

-    Current SOTA text-to-speech (TTS) models appear to be a bit on the slow side, at least on consumer cards like the single 3090 I'm developing with.
-If you want an agent that can talk but find the latency of neural TTS unbearable, try replacing the `TTSAction` we implement below with an action that uses an old-fashioned TTS system like espeak on Linux.
-I found that the `pyttsx3` library was useful in this regard.
+    Most of the current neural text-to-speech (TTS) models are a bit too slow, at least on consumer cards like the single 3090 I'm developing with.
+The one exception I've found is [Piper TTS](https://github.com/rhasspy/piper){:target="_blank"}, which I use in this tutorial.
+There are other neural models, like Suno's [Bark](https://github.com/suno-ai/bark){:target="_blank"} and Hugging Face's [Parler TTS](https://github.com/huggingface/parler-tts){:target="_blank"} that have great features you may want to check out, but they're slow enough on my hardware that I prefer Piper.
+If you want old-fashioned (non-neural) TTS, try replacing the `TTSAction` below with an action that uses the `pyttsx3` library.

 If you find this tutorial too verbose and you just want to get the code, you can find the notebook for this part [here](https://github.com/RichardKelley/dendron-examples/blob/main/tutorial_1/part_1.ipynb){:target="_blank"}.

-## Imports and Bark TTS
+## Imports and Piper TTS

 We'll start out by importing the libraries we need to implement TTS, beginning of course with Dendron: